Fluffernuttersandwich/Better7D2DbyFNS/README.md

 > [!WARNING]
 > Never name your the download/installation folder/sub-folder directory "downloads"!
 > It will confuse the download process because MO2 creates its own "downloads" folder.
 > If you did this, you messed up.
-You _might_ be able to rename your folder, but chances are, you need to start again.
+You _might_ be able to rename your folder/manually move files, but chances are, you need to start again.

-**In Windows, you should _avoid_ storing mods on your system drive (usually labeled as "C:"),**
+**In Windows, you should avoid storing mods on your system drive (usually labeled as "C:"), _if possible_**

 particularly in locations like the "Program Files" folder, as this can cause potential issues with game updates, compatibility problems,